shhdharmen/test-hot-tost-csp/CSP_IMPLEMENTATION.md

 2. Check the Network tab in DevTools for response headers
 3. Look for console logs about nonce generation and CSP policy setting
 4. Ensure the application is deployed to Netlify (not just statically hosted)

+If you get Edge Function file system errors:

+1. Remove any file system access code from `server.ts`
+2. Don't use `express.static()` or similar file serving in Edge Functions
+3. Netlify handles static asset serving automatically